Milan Ivkošić

-Milan Ivkošić (born 23 July 1947) is a Croatian journalist writing for Večernji list.
+Milan Ivkošić (23 July 1947-27 July 2025) was a Croatian journalist writing for Večernji list.

 He was born in a Catholic family in the village of Zmijavci near Imotski.
 Ivkošić started his journalist career in the 1970s as a journalist of the youth newspaper Tlo.
 He worked as a writer and editor, and in 1981 he became a columnist for the magazine Start.
 This was followed by radio and television columns.
-He was an editor for Večernji list, where he still writes commentary.
-Ivkošić is a conservative journalist, and writes mainly about political subjects for Večernji list.
+He was an editor for Večernji list, where he continued to write commentaries.
+Ivkošić was a conservative journalist, and wrote mainly about political subjects for Večernji list.